 It’s worth being aware that Chase will often let you product change cards from one card to another, assuming you’ve had it for at least 12 months.
 For example, one strategy could be to apply for the Sapphire Preferred, use it for 12 months, and then later you can upgrade to the Sapphire Reserve, if you’d like.

 You’ll have to call Chase to find out the options available on your account.
+This could be a great option, especially when you consider that the Sapphire Preferred bonus is much better than the Sapphire Reserve bonus right now.

 Chase is pretty good about letting you product change between cards